House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Pull the adhesive tape.
 Use your butter knife, pallet, or fingers if you have long nails to pull off one edge of the adhesive tape.
 In this case, it is the corner that you had to ensure more hot air from the dryer blew over.
 The hot air softened the adhesive between the tape and the wall, making it easy for you to peel off the tape.

 Remove the adhesive residue.
 Once you have successfully pulled off the adhesive tape from the wall, there is a high chance some sticky residue will still exist on it.
 You may consider using the scouring pad, warm water, and some liquid soap to buff the surface and eliminate the residue.

 Alternatively, you could take your mixing bowl, add some water, vinegar, and liquid soap and ensure they thoroughly mix.
 Dip a clean sponge into the solution and wash the area where the adhesive residue still exists in a circular motion.
 The solution may, however, cause a slight fading on the painting on your wall.

-How to Remove Adhesive Tape From Glass Walls
+The 1 Method on How to Remove Adhesive Tape From Glass Walls

 Removing adhesive tape on a glass wall slightly differs from removing it from the usual concrete wall.
 For instance, when dealing with a glass wall, you may reconsider using heat tactics to protect the glass.
 Also, cleaning sponges that are too abrasive should be avoided to limit the possibility of causing scratches.